-Our 2019 Ceremonial matcha is a bit of departure from our usual blends.
-This year we fell in love with a matcha from Uji blended from the pinnacle Uji Hikari cultivar and the relatively unusual Ten-Miyou variety (cultivated from natural hybrids of Samidori).
-The Uji Hikari brings smooth , creamy luxury while the Ten-Miyou has a nutty, walnut skin bite and fresh leather character which is so intriguing.
+Our 2020 Ceremonial matcha is a matcha from Uji blended from the pinnacle Uji Hikari cultivar and the relatively unusual Ten-Miyou variety (cultivated from natural hybrids of Samidori).
+The Uji Hikari brings smooth, creamy luxury while the Ten-Miyou has a nutty and warming note which is so intriguing.
 A really engaging and unique blend which we can't stop sipping!

 Our matcha is the tip-top grade.
 It is sourced from Tencha grown in the most famed matcha producing area of Japan - Uji near Kyoto and stone ground to under 10 microns.
-The cultivars used are top level.
-Saemidori is a delicious, bright tasting variety and this is blended with the smooth and silky Uji Hikari.
 We love Uji Hikari in our matcha but it is relatively low yield and much more expensive.
-If you would like to taste a 100% Uji Hikari Matcha then we sometimes get a batch in stock.
+If you would like to taste an even smaller batch blend with Uji Hikari then check out our Masters Matcha

 Matcha is super finely ground (under 10 microns) green tea.
 It is made so fine using a stone grinder to prevent the addition of heat from machine grinding which reduces the nutrient content.
 The small particle size means that the tea leaf suspends in water and produces a smooth textured tea.
 This style of brewing tea is actually very ancient and the method used a few thousand years ago before tea production expanded to allow for brewing whole leaves.